 But it appears to be proving difficult.

-What the country lacks is firm and decisive leadership.
+What the country lacks is decisive leadership.

-From that point on, seemingly the economy ground to a halt.
+The economy ground to a halt.

 Simply put, nothing in the world happens until a sale is made.